curl/curl-for-win/README.md

       ([Signing Time &ndash; OID 1.2.840.113549.1.9.5](https://oidref.com/1.2.840.113549.1.9.25))
       in the signature, which breaks reproducibility.
 More precisely, this is added by OpenSSL's PKCS #7 module unconditionally.
-    - Signed timestamp included in the signature breaks reproducibility.
+    - Trusted timestamp included in the signature breaks reproducibility.
 This is an optional feature, though it appears to be good practice to include it.